vikaskurapati/2D-Incompressible-Navier-Stokes-Solver/README.md

 It is upto the user to ensure there are no forbidden cells in the .pgm file. i.e., no obstacle cells should have more than 2 neighboring fluid cells.
 The script checks for that and exits throwing an error in case there are more than 2 neighboring fluid cells for an obstacle cell or if there is a fluid cell in the ghost layer as we're not dealing with periodic conditions as of now.

+### Extra Parameters for solver implementations
+1. solver input to use a different solver.
+Default solver is "SOR".
+2. MultiGrid_levels to define number of levels of coarsening in Multigrid methods.
+Default is "2"

+#### Limitations when using MultiGrid solvers

+MultiGrid methods for now, run only with the Lid-Driven Cavity.
+Please use another solver in case you want to run another problem.

 ## Special systems

 ### macOS